Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal

-If $\{L,R\}\in\{1,2,3\}$ and $\ell_1=\cdots = \ell_9=\ell_{11}=\cdots \ell_{19}=0$, the sphere degenerates to a horizontal segment.
-Define a Type II Kulikov model, notated $\wX_{12}\wX_{12}$ as follows: The left end is a rational elliptic surface.
-It is glued along a smooth elliptic fiber to a chain of surfaces isomorphic to $E\times \mathbb{P}^1$ until the right end is reached, which also rational elliptic.
-The divisor model is defined as follows: The section is an exceptional curve at each end, and a section $E\times \{p\}$ on the intermediate components.
+The left end ($\wX_{12}$) is a rational elliptic surface.
+It is glued along a smooth elliptic fiber to a chain of surfaces isomorphic to $E\times \mathbb{P}^1$ until the right end ($\wX_{12}$) is reached, which also rational elliptic.
+The divisor model is defined as follows: The section is an exceptional curve at each end, and a section $\{e\}\times \mathbb{P}^1$ on the intermediate components.
 The very singular fibers are the singular fibers of the elliptic fibrations of the left and right ends.